ali7697/first/README.md

-this is hangman game for c project
+This project is the implementation of a game called Hangman.